 How 3D technology is making cities smarter

-These digital replicas of the urban realm, built from a combination of aerial LiDAR, terrestrial laser scans and oblique high resolution photographs, make it possible for residents to visualize and comment on the impact of proposed developments and factors such as the amount of parking or open space provided.
+Applications of 3D city modeling create digital replicas of the urban realm.
+Like a virtual city, they are built from a combination of aerial LiDAR, terrestrial laser scans and oblique high resolution photographs, make it possible for residents to visualize and comment on the impact of proposed developments and factors such as the amount of parking or open space provided.

 Architects are being invited to insert BIM models of proposed buildings into the model to calculate the impacts on factors such as wind movement, sunlight and traffic.